ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 we're not searching that many items.
 Fuse allowed us to just feed the array of items in with config specifying the fields to search and we're off.
 No itering through to add documents to an index.

+## DayJS
+We picked this over moment.js because it's API compatible but smaller.
+We don't need the locales from moment and that is what makes it a bloated package.